codeur/rubocop-codeur/README.md

 Note that those overriding should be avoided as much as possible.

 ## Release
-Before all, configure your credentials for `dev-codeur` RubyGems account:
+Before all, configure your credentials for RubyGems :

- 1. Login to RubyGems with the `dev-codeur` account
+ 1. Login to RubyGems
  2. Create a token which have rights to push gems (https://rubygems.org/profile/api_keys)
  3. Add it to your config:
    ```